The Greenhouse Effect

 Higher Layers

-Others, like water vapour experience rapid concentration drop-off with altitude.
+Others, like water vapour experience rapid concentration and abundance drop-off with altitude.

 There comes an altitude where the effective density of GHGMs (*8) no longer guarantees capture of upcoming photons and some escape through ‘the window’.